SEER Stat Fact Sheets: Pancreas Cancer

 Who Dies From This Cancer?

 Because survival is poor, the population distribution of people who die of pancreatic cancer is similar to that of people who are diagnosed with the disease.
 In part because it is difficult to detect early, the average survival time from pancreatic cancer is low.
-Pancreas cancer is the fourth leading cause of cancer death in the United States.
+Pancreas cancer is the third leading cause of cancer death in the United States.
+The number of deaths was 10.9 per 100,000 men and women per year based on 2009-2013 deaths.

 - All Races